Dosage form: nasal spray

 For priming and repriming the nasal spray unit after storage: The patient should remove the dust cover.
 Put two fingers on “shoulders” of pump unit, and place thumb on bottom of bottle.
 Push bottle with thumb FIRMLY and QUICKLY 5-6 times or until fine spray appears.
 Now your pump is primed.
 The patient must prime the pump unit again if it has not been used for 5 days or more, or if it has been disassembled for cleaning.

-A patient leaflet of instructions accompanies each package of Flunisolide nasal solution.
+Directions for Use: A patient leaflet of instructions accompanies each package of Flunisolide Nasal Solution.

 Your nasal spray unit with the pump requires no assembly.
 Just follow the simple instructions below.